fbpx

 “Celebrating the personalities who have shaped Canadian culinary writing and made a lasting contribution to our culture.”

-The Taste Canada Awards Hall of Fame is sponsored by the Culinary Historians of Canada
+The Taste Canada Hall of Fame is sponsored by the Culinary Historians of Canada

 2023 Hall of Fame Inductees